dengjianbo3/dengjianbo3.github.io/index.md

 **Data Scientist**
 ->_Apr 2018 to Oct 2019_

-- Worked on various projects related to machine learning and data analysis
+- Analyzed and interpreted large datasets to identify trends and patterns, and presented findings to cross-functional teams
-- Developed and implemented machine learning models using Python and other tools and libraries
+- Assisted in the development of a machine learning model to fullfil the goal of the company
-- Conducted data analyses and provided insights and recommendations based on the results
+- Conducted data cleaning and preprocessing, and performed statistical analysis to identify trends and patterns in blockchain data
-- Collaborated with cross-functional teams to design and implement end-to-end solutions for various projects
+- Created visualizations and presentations to communicate findings to the team

 ---